OpenCTI-Platform/docs/docs/deployment/integration-manager.md

     - **Instance name**: must be unique.

     - **Service account**: create a new one or use an existing one.

+!!! warning "Name uniqueness validation"

+    OpenCTI enforces strict name uniqueness to prevent conflicts:

+    - **Instance names**: No two connector instances can share the same name
+    - **Service accounts**: The system also verifies that service account names don't conflict with existing users or instances
+    - **Validation error**: If a duplicate name is detected, a blocking error will prevent deployment until a unique name is provided

     - **Confidence level**: set the desired confidence level for the service account.